Rigidly-rotating scalar fields: between real divergence and imaginary fractalization: Bounded Klein-Gordon field

-The results for $\overline{\Phi^2}$ and $\om{E}$ are shown in the top and bottom panels of Fig.~\ref{fig_b_vs_R}.
 As before, we set $\nu = p' / 10$ with $0 \le p' \le 5$, leading to irreducible fractions $p / q$ with $q \in \{1, 2, 5, 10\}$.
 The horizontal axis shows $L = 2\pi R / \beta$, where $R$ represents the radius of the bounding cylinder.
-The dotted black lines represent same quantities computed for the unbounded system using Eqs.~\eqref{eq_KG_thermo_phi2} and \eqref{eq_KG_thermo_E} for the same value of $L$.
-For $L \lesssim 10$, the boundary effects lead to strong quenching of both $\phi^2$ and $T^{tt}$, such that both $\overline{\Phi^2}$ and $\om{E}$ tend to $0$ as $L \rightarrow 0$ in the bounded case.
-This is contrary to the unbounded case, where the $L \rightarrow 0$ limit is finite in both cases.
+The dotted black lines represent the same quantities computed for the unbounded system using Eqs.~\eqref{eq_KG_thermo_phi2} and \eqref{eq_KG_thermo_E} for the same value of $L$.
+For $L \lesssim 10$, the boundary effects lead to strong quenching of all five observables, such that they tend to $0$ as $L \rightarrow 0$ in the bounded case.
+This is contrary to the unbounded case, where the $L \rightarrow 0$ limit is finite.
 As already seen in Fig.~\ref{fig_b_Ttt_vs_rho}, with increasing $L$, the boundary effects become localized around a small vicinity of the boundary and the bounded and unbounded results approach each other.
-While for $\overline{\Phi^2}$, visible discrepancies remain even for $L \gtrsim 10^3$, in the case of $\om{E}$, the results obtained in the bounded case start following the ones corresponding to the unbounded case already when $L \gtrsim 10$.
+While for $\overline{\Phi^2_I}$, visible discrepancies remain even for $L \gtrsim 10^3$, in the case of $\om{E}_I$, $\om{F}_I$, $\om{S}_I$, and $\om{M}_I$, the results obtained in the bounded case start following the ones corresponding to the unbounded case already when $L \gtrsim 10$.
 As in the previous sections, the fractal structure reveals itself at large values of $L$.